CoderDennis/decorum/NOTES.md

 - [ ] Change `History.shrink_length/1` to remove varying sized chunks.

 - [ ] Change `History.shrink_length/1` to remove segments from within the history instead of only at the beginning.

+- [ ] Try a new implementation of shrinking.
+Create multiple histories from a given history.
+Test all of them against test_fn.
+Keep best (shortlex smallest) that still fails the test and re-start the shrinking process with that one as the input.
+Maybe copy more of the elm-test implementation.
+Create a `Simplify` module or keep shrinking in the `History` module?

+- [ ] Put raw chunk manipulation functions in `History` and test those first.

 - [ ] Add support for generating integers larger than the internal representation of the PRNG history which is currently a 32-bit integer.
 This requires consuming more than one value.
 The `next` funciton probably needs a byte_count parameter.